George Floyd protests in New York City: Curfew and escalation (May 31 – June 4)

-Right before the 8:00 pm curfew, police officers kettled hundreds of peaceful protesters in the Mott Haven neighborhood of the South Bronx.
+Just before the 8:00 p.m. curfew, police officers trapped hundreds of peaceful protesters in the Mott Haven neighborhood of the South Bronx.
 People marching down 136th Street encountered armored bicycle police while another group of officers blocked off the other end of the street, pushing protesters into the police on bicycles.
-The demonstrators caught in the middle and unable to disperse were pepper sprayed, several were struck with batons, and some were tackled and arrested.
+Police then pepper sprayed the trapped demonstrators and hit several with batons.
+Some demonstrators were tackled and arrested.
 In total, 263 people were arrested, including journalists and at least 11 legal observers of the National Lawyers Guild (NLG).
 Legal observers were exempt from the curfew, and the local chapter of the NLG said the observers were targets of intentional harassment by police.
 Terence Monahan, who oversaw the event, as well as the NYPD, were criticized by both local media and neighborhood residents for their aggressive actions.
-Commissioner Shea said the intervention was "executed nearly flawlessly" and justified police actions by citing "outside agitators" that he said were planning to "burn things down ... injure cops ... [and] cause mayhem.
+Commissioner Shea said the intervention was "executed nearly flawlessly" and justified police actions by citing "outside agitators" that he said were planning to "burn things down ... injure cops ... [and] cause mayhem."

 Aggressive post-curfew policing also occurred later in the evening in Fort Greene and Williamsburg, Brooklyn, where officers charged into a group of demonstrators, tackling protesters to the ground and making multiple arrests.
 In Clinton Hill, a march was met by police later in the evening, with people pushed to the ground, and hit with batons.
 As in other incidents, when protesters fled, they were met with another group of police.
 Public Advocate Jumaane Williams and City Council Member Brad Lander, who were following the procession, intervened with police and participants were allowed to leave.

-A total of about 270 people were arrested across the city, including two delivery workers not engaged with the protests.
-Video of a man with a food delivery box on his back being arrested circulated on social media, leading to condemnation from the mayor who highlighted that the city considers food delivery an essential service.
-A total of 1,349 people were issued a summons for violating the curfew.
+A total of about 270 people were arrested across the city on June 4, including two delivery workers not engaged with the protests.
+Video of a man with a food delivery backpack being arrested circulated on social media, leading Mayor de Blasio to condemn the arrest and highlight that the city considered food delivery an essential service.
+1,349 people were issued a summons for violating the curfew.

-June 5–6
+Continued peaceful protests (June 5–14)

 More than 1,000 people demonstrated on June 5 at the Metropolitan Detention Center in Sunset Park, Brooklyn.
 Two days earlier, an inmate died after being pepper sprayed by guards.
 Another 500 rallied in Columbus Circle.
 Though the protests were mostly peaceful during the day, there were again some conflicts after curfew.
-Around 40 arrests were made around Grand Army Plaza in Brooklyn.
+Police arrested around 40 people near Grand Army Plaza in Brooklyn.
 The Times reported on groups of volunteers setting up "jail support" sites, providing medical supplies, hand sanitizer, shoelaces, food, and advice to people as they were released after being arrested.

-Peaceful protests continued on June 6, with the 8:00 pm – 5:00 am curfew still in effect.
-At the end of the day, there were only four arrests and 24 summonses issued.
+Peaceful protests continued on June 6, with the 8:00 p.m. – 5:00 a.m. curfew still in effect.
+Police arrested four people and issued 24 summonses.